Jaccouille/wc3-blood-tournament/README.md

 You earn blood points by killing enemy units which can be spent to build or upgrade your units.
 Featuring big battles and a lot of blood.

-Choose a faction amongst Human, Orc, Undead, or Night Elf.
+Choose a faction amongst Human, Orc, Undead, Night Elf, Naga, Beast or Demon.
 Experiment with different builds and find the optimal army composition.

 Enjoy the mayhem!